SMSC & British Values

 Where do curriculum subjects fit in?

-We have embedded PSHE and Citizenship into our Form Time programme.
+We have a dedicated Form lesson once a week that follows a structured PSHE, SMSC, careers and Citizenship programme.
 Our students also take part in a good range of artistic, cultural, sporting, dramatic, musical and other enrichment activities that promote SMSC.
-This said, where appropriate, SMSC will be incorporated into all aspects of the curriculum.
+Furthermore, where appropriate, PSHE, SMSC and careers information is incorporated into all aspects of the curriculum.
 This can be done by:

 - Providing students with the opportunity to work independently and show they can be resilient, self-reliant learners;